L1Ryx/Vesuvius/README.md

 ![Cover](https://imgur.com/vbWL5Oc.png)

 Set on a reimagined Mt.
 Vesuvius, you are to uncover the mystery of a vanished cult that disappeared into the mountain years ago.
 Within its depths, you will traverse a series of biomes that defy logic — lush forests, icy caves, tranquil lakes, and more — all hidden beneath the snow.
 Reality often bends, leaving questions on what is real as you navigate shifting landscapes and uncover the mountain’s secrets.

+All art and audio assets were created by Shawn Guo.